ClydeCo/SPfxSandbox/README.md

 ### Steps to add a new or modified file or files

-stage (file name) - Prepares file(s) for commit
+git stage (file name) - Prepares file(s) for commit

-stage -A to stage all files
+git stage -A to stage all files

-commit -m "type in a good commit message"
+git commit -m "type in a good commit message"

-commit -a to stage all files
+git commit -a to stage all files

-commits (saves) file(s) to your local git repository with a message of what you are comitting
+git commits (saves) file(s) to your local git repository with a message of what you are comitting

 Note: If you run a git status here, you should see a message stating that your branch is ahead of 'origin/master' by 1 commit.
 This means you have not pushed your file(s) to the remote repository on GitHub.

-push - pushes your file(s) to the remote repository on GitHub
+git push - pushes your file(s) to the remote repository on GitHub

 Note: If you run a git status now, you should see a message stating that your branch is up to date with 'origin/master'.log - Shows all of your commits, who committed, commit message, what directories it came from on your local git repository, and what directory it went to on your remote GitHub repository.
 Type q to get out of the log